3 Best Window Coverings for Your Sliding Glass Doors

 Motorized roller shades are easily moved with a remote control.
-All motorization products basically move the shade up and down.
-However they vary a lot from each other in terms of quality, noise making, how large shades they can move and how they get their power.
+All motorization products move the shade up and down.
+However they vary a lot from each other in terms of quality, noise making, how large shades they can move, and how they get their power.

-Roller shade motors are a tubular style motor.
+Roller shade motors are tubular-style motors.
 This means they are embedded inside the shade itself.
-The motors are hidden behind the fascia and won't be noticeable to the eye.
+The motors are hidden behind the fascia and won’t be noticeable to the eye.

 Where do we use motorized screen shades?